100 Notable alumni of

 -

-Abdul Taib bin Mahmud was a Malaysian politician who served as the seventh Yang di-Pertua Negeri of Sarawak from 2014 to 2024 and the fourth Chief Minister of Sarawak from 1981 to 2014.
-He is referred to as the Father of Modern Sarawak (Bapa Pemodenan Sarawak).
+Abdul Taib bin Mahmud was a Malaysian politician who served as the seventh Yang di-Pertua Negeri of Sarawak from 2014 to 2024.
+A member of Parti Pesaka Bumiputera Bersatu, he was the fourth Chief Minister of Sarawak from 1981 to 2014 and represented Balingian in Sarawak State Legislative Assembly from 2001 to 2014.
+He is commonly known as the Father of Modern Sarawak (Bapa Pemodenan Sarawak).

 -